-1c.7 Consistency of Results across Studies (Summarize the consistency of the magnitude and direction of the effect): Varies with the type of intervention being studies
+1c.7 Consistency of Results across Studies (Summarize the consistency of the magnitude and direction of the effect): Maternal death is the most severe adverse event that can occur during parturition.
+A large percent of these deaths are preventable by improvement in the quality or safety of the medical care.

-Birth trauma is a component of the Adverse Outcomes Index (AOI).
 Use of the AOI has shown remarkable consistency with most facilities improving between Baseline and Follow-up.
 Beginning performance often shows notable variation and often the hospitals with the highest Baseline AOI will improve the most.
 Hospitals without strong leadership or experience a change in leadership often have difficulty moving their rates.
 A number of hospitals will usually improve their rates by improving the accuracy of their coding or through changes in practice patterns (NICU admits).
 The studies/ articles published using the AOI as a measure of quality have consistently demonstrated that the AOI is responsive to quality improvement efforts, and tracks with other quality measures.